U Network (UUU) Price Hits $0.0005

 About U Network

-U Network can be bought or sold on these cryptocurrency exchanges: .
-It is usually not currently possible to purchase alternative cryptocurrencies such as U Network directly using US dollars.
-Investors seeking to trade U Network should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, GDAX or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase U Network using one of the exchanges listed above.
+U Network can be purchased on the following cryptocurrency exchanges: .
+It is usually not presently possible to purchase alternative cryptocurrencies such as U Network directly using U.S. dollars.
+Investors seeking to acquire U Network should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, Changelly or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase U Network using one of the aforementioned exchanges.

 Receive News & Updates for U Network Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for U Network and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.